 As you can see, formatting tables in Rise 360 is super fast and easy.
 To find out more about inserting table blocks into your Rise 360 courses, check out this helpful article.
 And if you’re looking for some creative ideas on how to use the table block in your next course, be sure to check out the following resources:

 If you’re dying to try out Rise 360 but don’t have Articulate 360, be sure to grab a free 30-day trial.
-And remember to come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
-If you have any questions, please share them in the comments.
+And subscribe to our newsletter to get the latest e-learning inspiration and insights directly in your inbox.
+You can also find us on LinkedIn and X (Formerly Twitter).